cheredia19/imprisoned-journalists-2024/README.md

 ### Freelancers are particularly vulnerable

 22.6% (163) of the imprisoned or disappeared journalists **are not formally enlisted in any organization or media outlet**.
 As a consequence, they were labeled as **freelancers** by CPJ and RSF.
 Of those, 12.9% (21) were detained in Myanmar, 11.7% (19) in Iran, and 11% (18) in Syria.
-A third of them were charged with anti-state crimes.
+At least a third of them were charged with anti-state crimes.

+## Charges faced by imprisoned journalist

+<PlotlyBarChart
+  data={{
+    url: 'freelancers_charge.csv'
+  }}
+  xAxis="Charges"
+  yAxis="Imprisoned"
+/>

 More than half of the imprisoned/disappeared media workers (56.9%) were detained between 2021 and this year.
 Only in 2023, **149 journalists were put in jail**.